About MacTel

 How does MacTel impact vision?

-There are a few types of MacTel.
-All affect a part of the eye called the macula and cause central vision loss.
-Type 2 is the most common and is believed to be caused by the loss of certain cells, called photoreceptors.
-Once these cells are lost, they don't come back.
+There are 3 different types of MacTel, all of which affect the macula, which is the central part of the retina and responsible for sharp, detailed vision.
+Type 2 MacTel is the most common and is believed to be caused by the loss of cells called photoreceptors.
+Once these cells are lost, they do not come back.
+These cells are important because they react to the light that enters your eye and helps your brain understand the images that you see.

 As you continue to lose photoreceptors, your vision can start to blur or you may eventually lose vision.